 Your family members can help you take care of yourself.
 They can keep an eye on how much you drink.
 They can make sure you are taking your medicines the right way.
 And they can learn to recognize your symptoms early.

-Your doctor may ask you to lower the amount of fluids you drink:
+Your health care provider may ask you to lower the amount of fluids you drink:

-Remember, some foods, such as soups, puddings, Jell-O, ice cream, popsicles and others contain fluids.
+Remember, some foods, such as soups, puddings, gelatin, ice cream, popsicles and others contain fluids.
 When you eat chunky soups, use a fork if you can, and leave the broth behind.

 Use a small cup at home for your liquids at meals, and drink just 1 cupful.
 After drinking 1 cup of fluid at a restaurant, turn your cup over to let your server know you do not want more.
 Find ways to keep from getting too thirsty: